Pamaq/pamaq/README.md

 ### Hi there 👋 I'm Paulina!
-I am a second-year Computer Science student at Lublin University of Technology.
+I am a third-year Computer Science student at Lublin University of Technology.

 Here is some info about me: